UIGF-org/UIGF-org.github.io/docs/en/standards/srgf.md

 :::

 ::: warning Deprecated Version
-This standard is deprecated.
-[UIGF v4.0](uigf-legacy-v3.0) is the successor.
+This standard is deprecated and won't be maintained anymore (incl. its supported gacha pool types.).
+[UIGF v4.1](uigf.md) is the successor.

 The latest UIGF 4.0 version inherits and merges the features of both [UIGF 3.0](./uigf-legacy-v3.0.md) and SRGF standards, plus additional support for Zenless Zone Zero gacha record data.